jf952/hugo-vitae/FEATURES.md

 ## RTL and Jalali calendar support

 Hugo doesn't natively support Jalali date.
 However, a small Javascript has been added to convert Gregorian dates to Jalali ones in the user's browser.
-You can enable it by setting `jalali` website parameter to `true`.
-As for RTL support, you have to set `LanguageDir` site paramter to `rtl`.
+You can enable it by setting `.Params.jalali` website parameter to `true`.
+As for RTL support, you have to set `.Params.LanguageDir` site paramter to `rtl`.
 It's `ltr` by default.

 Also a Javascript has been added which changes text align and direction accordingly, when a Persian text is detected.

+If the website language is set to Persian, it'll use Vazirmatn open source font which has been created by late Rastikerdar.
+The fonts come with the theme.

 For an example and live demo of a Persian website with Vitae, check Farooq's personal website.
 [Repo on Codeberg](https://codeberg.org/farooqkz/blogfa) and [the Website itself](https://blogfa.farooqkz.com).

 **Examples for site configuration and front matter can be found in `examples/`.**